gabrielpoalelungi/ParallelAndDistributedAlgorithms/README.md

 # ParallelAndDistributedAlgorithms
-Projects made for Parallel and Distributed Algorithms course
+Projects made for Parallel and Distributed Algorithms course.

+- Map-Reduce Paradigm (implemented a parallel algorithm using ExecutorService in Java which analyzes documents and ranks them by the length of their words and their frequency)

+- Knapsack Problem with genetic algorithms